 While time and the weather will eventually cause dog poop to break down and decompose, there are a multitude of reasons not to leave dog poop laying around until it undergoes this process.
 Dog poop contains pathogens that are contagious to humans, such as Ancylostoma, Campylobacter, Cryptosporidium, E. coli, Giardia, Salmonella, and Toxocara canis.
 Pet waste can also spread parasites, like hookworms, ringworms, and tapeworms.
 These pathogens and parasites do not decompose or wash away like the waste material itself will over time.
-Dog poop is also toxic to lawns and other plant life due to the meat in a dog’s diet, which makes their waste highly acidic.
+Dog poop is also toxic to lawns and other plant life due to their high-protein diet, which makes their waste highly acidic.
 Plants that come into contact with dog poop will become discolored or burned.

 Does dog poop have methane?

 Dog poop does produce methane.
 According to the L.A.
 Times, “The city of Chicago’s 68 million pounds of annual dog poop creates 102 million cubic feet of unburned methane.”
 Methane is an odorless gas that is produced as the microbes present in the dog poop consume and digest the poop as it decomposes.